 "Don't forget that the greatest inheritance you can give to your children is the faith.
 Try to see that it is not lost, nurture it and leave it as an inheritance."
 Pope Francis, January 10, 2016

-- Children older than 18 months of age can be baptized at one of the regularly scheduled baptism services.
+- Infants, toddlers and children up to 6 years old who are not yet in school can be baptized at one of the regularly scheduled baptism services.

-- School age children (7 years old & over) need to be catechized in school or through the Religious Education program before being baptized.
-Please contact the Director of Religious Education at the Parish Office (773 327 8955).
+- School age children (7 years old & over) need to be catechized in school or through our Faith Formation program before being baptized.
+Please contact the Director of Religious Education at the Parish Office.

-St. Josaphat’s class is usually held on the 2nd Monday of the month at 7:00 pm and lasts for about 30 minutes.
-You will receive a Certificate of Completion at the end of the class, and this serves as proof that you have taken the class (some other parishes require this if you are to be a Godparent to a baby being baptized in that parish).
-Classes will be cancelled if no one has signed up for the session.
+St. Josaphat’s Baptismal Preparation class is usually held on the 2nd Monday of each month at 7:00 pm in the church and lasts for about 30-45 minutes.
+You will receive a Certificate of Completion at the end of the class, and this serves as proof that you have taken the class (other parishes may require this if you are to be a Godparent to a baby being baptized at that parish).
+Classes with less than 2 families participating are subject to cancellation and will be rescheduled.

 - Only one godparent is required.

 - At least one godparent must be a baptized and confirmed practicing Catholic (the godparents are taking on the responsibility of helping to raise the child in the Catholic faith after all).